 - Learn about bio-indicators of ecosystem health and rainforest ecology

-- Develop management policies by continuing our long-term bird monitoring programs and analyzing the impact of the road as a barrier and source of mortality for the fauna in Carara and Santa Rosa National Parks
+- Develop management policies by continuing long-term bird monitoring programs and analyzing the impact of roads as barriers and sources of mortality for the fauna in Carara and Santa Rosa National Parks

-- Conduct social science research using surveys, interviews, and other investigative methods to better understand people’s perceptions about their surrounding environment
+- Conduct social science research in the local towns and conservation areas to better understand people’s perceptions about their surrounding environment

-- Develop field research skills including: ecological sampling for plants, birds, and invertebrates; habitat assessment and mapping; species identification; infrastructure assessment in protected areas, GIS or remote sensing, scientific writing and oral presentation, and survey design and interview techniques
+- Develop field research skills including habitat assessment and mapping, species identification, infrastructure assessment in protected areas, GIS or remote sensing, scientific writing and oral presentation, and survey design and interview techniques

 SAMPLE DIRECTED RESEARCH PROJECTS

 - Investigation of Carara National Park’s management practices in response to increased tourism

 - Evaluation of the socioeconomic benefits of Costa Rica’s national parks for neighboring communities

 - Impact of road traffic noises on the avifauna of national parks

 - Measurement of ecosystem services, such as biodiversity conservation and carbon sequestration, in agroforestry systems such as shade-grown coffee farms

 - Evaluation of the impacts of artificial feeders on the ecology of hummingbirds in Monteverde Cloud Forest Reserve

 - Assessment of public perceptions on the problems and solutions associated with environmental impacts resulting from climate change, urbanization, or management of solid wastes